stechstudio/phpinfo/README.md

 # PHP info

-This package will get the output from `phpinfo()` and provide it to you as a useful data structure.
-You can query for configuration settings, or loop over to generate your own custom output.
+This package will get the output from `phpinfo()` and provide you with:

+1. Lookup methods for inspecting specific modules and configs
+2. Collection-based data structure for iterating over and building your own custom output
+3. A pretty, opinionated output page that replaces the default `phpinfo()` output

 ## Installation